TN 46 (01-17)

-Minor children (i.e., under age 18) are generally presumed to be incapable.
-Children under age 15 must have a payee and you don't need to develop capability.
+We generally presume minor children (under age 18) to be incapable.
+Children under age 15 must have a payee and you do not need to develop capability.

 However, if the child is emancipated under State law, assume the child is capable unless some other indicator suggests otherwise (see GN 00502.020 through GN 00502.050).

-A child age 15 to 17 is capable unless he/she has a court-appointed legal guardian or is entitled to disability benefits and a substance abuse condition exists which indicates that he/she may need assistance.
+A child age 15 to 17 may be capable unless he or she has a court-appointed legal guardian or is entitled to disability benefits and a substance abuse condition exists which indicates that he or she may need assistance.

 Pay the child directly if the child:

-Is entitled to disability benefits based on his/her own earnings; or
+Is entitled to disability benefits based on his or her own earnings;

-Is a parent and filed for his/her own or his/her child's benefits and has had experience handling finances; or
+Is a parent and filed for his or her own or his or her child's benefits and has had experience handling finances;

 Is within 7 months of attaining age 18; or

-Has demonstrated the ability to handle finances and no qualified payee is available.
+Has demonstrated the ability to handle his or her finances.

-Under the above circumstances, presume the child is capable unless some other evidence suggests otherwise.
+Under these circumstances, presume the child is capable unless some other evidence suggests the child may be incapable.

 2. When is it necessary to develop a minor child's capability?